dcdpr/did-btc1/README.md

 A Beacon is the mechanism by which updates to DID documents are announced and discovered.
 Beacons are identified by a Bitcoin address which is included as a service endpoint in a DID document along with a specific Beacon type.
 By spending from a Beacon address, DID controllers announce that an update to their DID has occurred (in the case of a SingleUpdate Beacon) or may have occurred (in the case of a CIDAggregator or SMTAggregator Beacons).

-    [rgrant 20240920 02:47 UTC] Singleton Beacons is a better name for SingleUpdate Beacon ...because the beacon stays declared and can manage a second update, and so on.

 **Singleton Beacons**

-Singleton Beacons enable a single entity (possibly controlling multiple DIDs and possibly posting multiple updates) to independently post a DID Update Payload in a Beacon Signal.
+Singleton Beacons enable a single entity to independently post a DID Update Payload in a Beacon Signal.

-    [rgrant 20240920 02:50 UTC] they would have to be extended to post a set of DID Update payloads

 Since Beacon singletons do not rely on collaborators the way Aggregate Beacons do, making sure every DID document has at least one singleton Beacon guarantees updatability even if all aggregators fail.